vgrankin/vgrankin.github.io/_posts/2018-08-23-pascals-triangle.md

 compare with combination we want to find index of.
 But it is extremely inefficient and even unreal if we have high n and r values (let’s say n=20 and r=20).

-So the question is how to find combination’s index just by knowing n, r and combination itself.
+So the question is how to find combination’s index (in context of combinations with repetition) just by knowing n, r and combination itself.

 ## Here is my investigation and a visual approach to this problem: